Lukk17/sky/config/local-dev/local_README.md

 docker network create sky-net
 ```

-ALL DOCKER BUILD COMMANDS NEEDS TO BE STARTED FROM MAIN (SKY) FOLDER,
+ALL DOCKER BUILD COMMANDS NEED TO BE STARTED FROM the MAIN (SKY) FOLDER,
 NOT FROM EACH MODULE FOLDER
-due to gradle build dependency on config module gradle file
+due to the gradle build dependency on config module Gradle file

 ### 1. sky-booking